 The isothermal solidification zone also shows a higher hardness than the steel base metal.
 The increased hardness in the isothermal solidification zone can be explained by the higher inherent hardness of nickel compared to iron.
 Additionally, the interaction of the alloying elements in the base materials contributes to this effect by the creation of a solid solution hardening mechanism that further hardens the zone.
 According to the analysis of the chemical composition of this zone presented in Table 2 (point A), it is clear that elements such as iron, cobalt, chromium, and silicon have diffused into this zone from the base materials and increased the hardness of this zone by the solid solution hardening mechanism.
 By passing through the isothermal solidification zone and entering the steel base material, the hardness decreases to about 250 HV.
-The isothermal solidification zone also shows a higher hardness than the steel base metal.
-The increased hardness in the isothermal solidification zone can be explained by the higher inherent hardness of nickel compared to iron.
 A point that should be pointed out is that a slight hardness gradient can be seen from the interface of the isothermal solidification zone and the steel base material to the areas further away from the interface.
 The reason for this can be attributed to the interdiffusion of the elements from the interlayer into the steel base material.
-For example, the initial concentration of nickel in the steel base material was 0%, while by performing the joining operation at a holding time of 1 min according to the results that are presented in Table 2 (point B), it is clear that the concentration of nickel in the steel base material increased to about 1%.
-Also, based on the results, it is clear that other elements, such as cobalt and tungsten, diffused into the steel base material.
+For example, the initial concentration of nickel in the steel base material was 0%, while by performing the joining operation at a holding time of 1 min according to the results which are presented in Table 2 (point B), it is clear that the concentration of nickel in the steel base material increased to about 1%.
+Also, based on the results, it is clear that other elements such as cobalt and tungsten diffused into the steel base material.
 The same issue caused a slight increase in the hardness of the steel base metal near its interface with the solidification zone at the same temperature compared to the zones further away from it.
-Such a trend was also observed in the hardness changes in the TLP bonding created between the WC-Co material and the steel base material using a copper interlayer [14].
-Also, the hardness of the produced joint using the BNi-2 interlayer at the temperature of 1050 °C and holding time of 45 min can be seen in Fig. 6.
+Such a trend was also observed in the hardness changes in the TLP bonding created between the WC-Co material and the steel base material using copper interlayer [14].

+Also, the hardness of the produced joint using the BNi-2 interlayer at the temperature of 1050 °C and holding time of 45 min can be seen in Fig. 8.
 As it is clear in this figure, the trend of hardness changes in this sample is similar to the bonded sample at 1 min and a decrease in hardness can be seen by moving from WC-Co base material to steel base material.
 As mentioned earlier, these changes are related to the microstructural changes in the joint region and the trend of hardness changes is similar to the hardness changes of the bonded sample at 1 min.

-Fig. 6.
+Fig. 8.
 Changes in the microhardness of the bonded sample at 1050 °C with BNi-2 interlayer with holding times of 1 and 45 min.